visibilityspots/blog/pages/profile.rst

 + Puppetizing of many different tools for testing purposes
 + Implementing the torrent protocol for benchmarking against other protocols
++ Configuring [packer.io](https://packer.io) templates for the cloud images
++ Setting up an openstack POC in line with the current validation environment

 **March 2015 - June 2015 | System engineer -** `International Post Corporation`_ **- EVERE**